 Regular meetings of the Board are scheduled before the beginning of the year and are held at least six (6) times annually.
 Special meetings may also be called by the Chairman, the President or Corporate Secretary.
 A director's absence or non-participation in more than fifty percent (50%) of all meetings in a year is a ground for temporary disqualification in the succeeding election.
-During 2022, each of the Company's directors have complied with the requirements to continue carrying out their functions.
-Majority of the Board and Committee meetings were held virtually as allowed by the SEC during the quarantine period.
+During 2023, each of the Company's directors have complied with the requirements.

+The schedules for the 2024 Board and Committee meetings were approved by the Board in November 2023.

-Below table shows the attendance of each board member in the meetings conducted during 2022:
+Below table shows the attendance of each board member in the meetings conducted during the year: